Monishver11/monishver11.github.io/_posts/2024-12-28-gd-convergence.md

 To understand the **Convergence Theorem for Fixed Step Size**, it is essential to grasp a few foundational concepts like **Lipschitz continuity** and **convexity**.
 This section introduces these concepts and establishes the necessary prerequisites.

+**Big Note:** `If you find yourself struggling to understand a specific part or step, don’t worry—simply copy and paste it into ChatGPT/Perplexity for an explanation.
+More than 90% of the time, you'll be able to grasp the concept and move forward.
+If you’re still stuck, don’t hesitate to ask for help.
+The key is not to get bogged down by small hurdles—keep going and seek assistance when needed!`

 #### **Lipschitz Continuity?**

 At its core, Lipschitz continuity imposes a **limit on how fast a function can change**.
 Mathematically, a function $$ g : \mathbb{R}^d \to \mathbb{R} $$ is said to be **Lipschitz continuous** if there exists a constant $$ L > 0 $$ such that: